Give back to your community - Find your local Main Street program & opportunities to volunteer.

 Show your Main Street pride - Share your love for our downtowns by saying what #MainStMeans to you!

-Introducing our 2020 Corporate Investors:
+With thanks to our 2021 Corporate Investors:

 Sponsorship is key to CMSC's ability to provide services to our members, and education & technical assistance to CT's downtowns.
 We proudly thank our many generous sponsors below.